 Assess and review the learning of our SEND children, using that information to inform future planning and teaching.

-Involve children in reviewing their progress towards their targets and sharing what works well for them. via the SEN Support Plans or equivalent.
+Involve children in reviewing their progress towards their targets and sharing what works well for them, via the SEN Support Plans or equivalent.

 Provide teaching assistants across school who work with SEND children and also, importantly, support other children so that the teacher has more opportunities to work with SEND children.